mxy981222/VE593-PJ2/README.md

 $pip install pydotplus
 ```

-Also, you should add the directory of the $bin$ of $graphviz$ into PATH.
+Also, you should add the directory of the #bin of #graphviz into PATH.

 ## Part1.
 BN